Obituary of Dorothy Louise Vanderford

 At the moment God took her breath, He sent angels to deliver her soul to Himself for safe keeping eternally in His presence, to walk on streets of gold, live in a mansion Jesus prepared for her, and adore and worship Jesus, her Savior, where no sun is needed because He is the light.

 Louise ignited the love of Jesus and His word through daily devotions, prayer and church attendance with Donald and their children.
 This practice of prayer, devotions and church attendance never stopped throughout her 3 years of widowhood and ultimate, joyous married life with Bill.
 Louise, that virtuous woman, wore the clothing of strength and honor on earth and now wears a white robe in heaven.
-Louise’s children call her blessed, her husband and her works praise her in the gates, as she abides safe in the arms of Jesus.To send flowers to the family of Dorothy Vanderford, please visit Tribute Store
+Louise’s children call her blessed, her husband and her works praise her in the gates, as she abides safe in the arms of Jesus.To send flowers to the family or plant a tree in memory of Dorothy Vanderford, please visit Tribute Store